When a new Insurance or Self Pay Profile is added, you may need to move some of the existing Encounters to the new Profile.

 Move Encounter(s) to a New Insurance Profile

-1. From Current Profile - To New Profile: These usually default correctly, but check to make sure the encounters are being moved to the New Profile you created.
+- From Current Profile - To New Profile: These usually default correctly, but check to make sure the Encounters are being moved to the New Profile you created.

-2. Rebill: Leave checked.
-This will automatically set the Claim Status to Ready for Submission for the encounters on the New Profile.
+- Rebill: Leave checked.
+This will automatically set the Claim Status to Ready for Submission for the Encounters that are moved to the New Profile.

 The Encounters will now be on the New Profile, and the Claim Status is auto-set to Ready for Submission.